Sammamish, Washington: Transportation

 Sammamish is served by several major north–south roads: East Lake Sammamish Parkway along the lake shore, 228th Avenue through the business district, and Issaquah-Pine Lake Road.
 Southeast 4th Street connects 228th Avenue to the city's town center.
 To the north and east of the city is State Route 202, providing access to Redmond, and to the south is Interstate 90 in Issaquah.
 A regional freeway, Interstate 605, has been proposed several times since the 1960s to run through Sammamish, but has not been built.

-Bus service is provided by King County Metro routes 218, 269, and Sound Transit Express route 554 to Redmond, Issaquah, and Downtown Seattle.
+Bus service is provided by King County Metro, which operates a route that connects Sammamish to Redmond, Issaquah, and Mercer Island station on the 2 Line.
+The city formerly had direct service to Downtown Seattle from a Sound Transit Express route and Metro's express buses during peak hours.
 South Sammamish Park and Ride is the city's transit center with 265 parking stalls.
 Metro began running dial-a-ride buses to the Sammamish Plateau in 1993, and it later extended commuter services in the early 2000s.

 The King County government started construction of an 11 mi bike trail on the east side of Lake Sammamish in 1998.
 It was completed in 2023, replacing a disused railway.